Why oil prices are suddenly tanking

 Late Friday, The Wall Street Journal reported that the Trump administration is considering a rare step: teaming up with other Western countries to simultaneously release oil stockpiled for emergencies.
 Such a move isn't imminent and would only come if efforts to get OPEC to pump more fail to cool off prices, the paper reported.

 The Energy Department, which released oil from the Strategic Petroleum Reserve last year after Hurricane Harvey, declined to comment on the news.
+The White House also declined to comment.

 Related: The oil market's shock absorbers are nearly gone